-Surface Treatment and Printing Properties of Dispersion-coated Paperboard
+Surface Treatment and Printing Properties of Dispersion-Coated Paperboard

 The effect of two commonly used surface treatment techniques (corona and plasma at atmospheric pressure) on the printing and barrier properties of dispersion-coated (containing wax) paperboard was evaluated.
 A fairly intense corona treatment led to an undesirable increase in the WVTR-value.
 A less intense corona treatment preserved the WVTR-value to a great extent, but the printability remained at an unsatisfactory level.
 With plasma treatment, the water vapour barrier was not impaired, and the printability of the plasma-treated dispersion-coated (wax-containing) substrate was good.
 It is suggested that a better result using corona treatment may be obtained by optimising the power and controlling the time between the treatment and the printing, although this was not investigated here.

-T. P. Schuman et al., "Surface Treatment and Printing Properties of Dispersion-coated Paperboard," Progress in Organic Coatings, vol. 54, no. 3, pp. 188-197, Elsevier, Nov 2005.
+T. P. Schuman et al., "Surface Treatment and Printing Properties of Dispersion-Coated Paperboard," Progress in Organic Coatings, vol. 54, no. 3, pp. 188-197, Elsevier, Nov 2005.

-The definitive version is available at http://dx.doi.org/10.1016/j.porgcoat.2005.06.010
+The definitive version is available at https://doi.org/10.1016/j.porgcoat.2005.06.010

 Article - Journal

 © 2005 Elsevier, All rights reserved.